 - Going to different stores so no one notices how often they're buying

-- Drinking before a social event so they don't appear to drink "too much" there
+- Drinking before a social event so they don't seem to drink "too much" there

 Hiding is a sign that some part of the person already knows something is wrong.
-If you're the one doing the hiding, that awareness matters — it's the beginning of recognition.
+If you're the one hiding, that awareness matters — it's the beginning of recognition.

 You don't need to be in crisis to recognize a problem.
-These are the quieter, everyday signs:
+These are the quieter, everyday signs worth paying attention to:

 - Thinking about drinking a lot — planning your day around it